matthewfeickert-proposals/urssi-early-career-fellowship-proposal-winter-2025/proposal/application.md

 1. Stipend/salary: $8000 USD

 * $7000 USD for Data Science Hub facilitator staff time and work.
-* $1000 USD for pixi engineer time to review technical material.
+* $1000 USD for pixi engineer time to provide a technical review of all course material.

 2. Travel: $5000 USD